worldcoin/pbh-ctf/README.md

 Participants can submit findings via this link: (Link to be added)

 ### Invariants

+For any block built by the World Chain Builder, the following invariants must hold.
+It is important to note that if the builder block is not selected, these conditions are not enforced.

 - **PBH Transaction Limits**: Users cannot exceed `numPbhPerMonth` PBH transactions per month, for a given World ID.